Timbertop: Academic program

-Outdoors Programme
+Outdoors program

-Timbertop has an extensive Outdoors Programme which encompasses Hiking, Downhill Skiing, Cross Country Skiing, Rogaining and Camping.
+Timbertop has an extensive outdoors program which encompasses hiking, downhill skiing, cross-country skiing, rogaining (a team-based orienteering sport) and camping.

-Students begin with two training sessions at the start of the year, in which they are taught to use and clean "Trangias", pitch tents, and correctly use their hiking gear.
-They then complete other hikes to places such as Mt.
-Stirling, The Bluff, and Mt.
-Buller, to familiarise themselves with the area, and to build up to a 3 Day hike, where they choose the route and its difficulty themselves.
-The first "Solo" session also occurs, with students spending a day by themselves in a tent on the Timbertop Campus, where they reflect, and think about goals for the year, and future life.
+Students begin with two training sessions at the start of the year, in which they are taught to use and clean trangia stoves, pitch tents, and correctly use their hiking gear.
+They then complete other hikes to places such as Mount Stirling, The Bluff and Mt.
+Buller, to familiarise themselves with the area and to build up to a three-day hike where they choose the route and its difficulty themselves.
+The first "solo" session also occurs, with students spending a day by themselves in a tent on the Timbertop campus, where they reflect and think about goals for the year and future life.